These are the best school shoes according to podiatrists for your kids feet. Curated and updated July 2022.

 Ok, I’m still not cool enough to pull off the classic Doc Martens look but if your kid is, this is a great school shoe!

-Be mindful if buying online – Doc Martens use UK sizing by default whereas most Australian stores use US.
+But – be mindful if buying online – Doc Martens come in a range of sizes but use UK by default whereas most Australian stores use US.

 Also there are no width options for wide or narrow feet and this shoe can be a touch shallow to fit some orthotics + feet into.